What is Bank Fraud?

 In order to make one liable for the offense, the following are considered to be punishable criminal acts under 18 USC 1344:

 - Obtaining or attempting to obtain money, assets, funds, securities, credits and other properties that a financial institution owns or within its control and custody.

 - Employing a scheme constituting fraud with the intention of defrauding another through false representation, promises and similar intent.

 - Committing the crime, even through offshore banks, where the person guilty of the prohibited acts will be prosecuted when located within the US territory.

-Bank Fraud Cases
+Bank Fraud Charges

 The US Federal Bureau of Investigation (FBI) is the principal investigating body in the crimes involving bank fraud under 18 USC 1344.
 The Secret Service may also be involved in the crime investigation under certain circumstances, especially when the crime is committed in relation to money laundering and cyber fraud.
 Whenever securities are involved in the crime, the Securities and Exchange Commission may also be involved in the investigation, and the Secretaries of State may also intervene.

-Bank Fraud Punishment
+Bank Fraud Penalties

 The commission of bank fraud is punishable either with a fine or imprisonment and in certain cases, both.
 The penalties may also be influenced by some aggravating circumstances that may impose special prison terms that should be imposed against the offender.

 - The fine should not exceed $1,000,000.